miki151/dumbdroid_build/README.md

 ## Building Dumbdroid GSIs ##

+It is recommended to have at least 32GB of RAM + 32GB of swap!

 Set up your environment by referring to [LineageOS Wiki](https://wiki.lineageos.org/devices/TP1803/build) (mainly "Install the build packages" and "Install the repo command").

 Create a new working directory for your LineageOS build and navigate to it: